Using My Cases for Service Center Inbound

 Using My Cases for Service Center Inbound as

-SCRs can view and manage their assigned cases from My Cases.
-When SCRs select My Cases from the Inbound tab, a list of their active cases displays with the first case already highlighted.
-The preview pane to the right displays that case’s three most recent timeline events (for example, status changes, comments, or conversations), account details, and the latest email, if available.
-SCRs can select any case card in the My Cases list to display its preview.
+Service Center Reps can view and manage their assigned cases from My Cases.
+When Service Center Reps select My Cases from the Inbound tab, a list of their active cases displays with the first case already highlighted.

-A list of all active cases assigned to the SCR displays.
+A list of all active cases assigned to the Service Center Rep displays.
 The total number of active cases displays next to the My Cases label.
 Each item in the case list is an active case card.
 A preview of the first case’s details automatically displays to the right.

 Each case card displays the following information: